Code of Conduct

 Activities Leading to Possible Suspension

 A student may be suspended for a minimum of one (1) school day and a maximum of twenty (20) school days.
-The infractions include:

-g) Use of profane or improper language.
+i) use of profane or improper language;

-h) Smoking on school board property.
+j) smoking/vaping on school board property;

 Suspension Reviews